Jorgecdl96/Cardenas-Portfolio/README.md

 ## Description

+This project has been created with help of the following languages:

+* HTML
+* CSS

 This is my Portfolio where you will be able to see all the most important projects I have been worked with.
-Actually there is only one project uploaded that you could find in the website named as Horiseon and you can click on the image and will open a new page where you will be able to see the Horiseon project, the rest of them are still only images that helps to give a better structure and presentation to my portfolio.
+Actually we can see below the project-1 of this BootCamp named as Wolfinance, where we can be able to improve our personal finances, keeping track of each of our daily expenses.

+You will find the following homeworks added to my Portfolio:

+* Day Planner
+* Horiseon
+* Weather Dashboard

 In my portfolio as you can see below, it is structured with a header with my name and a nav section with links that follows you to my work, contact info and a little story about me.